 Or at least, that’s what I’m telling myself every day as I get out of bed later and groggier with increasing hangovers and less enthusiasm.

-I got off the trail because my dear dear Pineapple was incredibly sick.
+I got off the trail because Pineapple was incredibly sick.
 I stayed off because of that.
 Then I realized I didn’t have enough money to get to Kathadin and, conveniently, a short-term babysitting job appeared.
 Then I had to be local for my sister’s graduation and family vacation.
 So, in a quick extreme landslide, I will have been off the trail for 2 months.

 That’s totally not what I imagined.

 So, “It’s all working out!”
 I say.
 Over.
 And over.
 To convince myself that this was worth it, that losing my trail friends had to happen, that I’m going to be back on the trail soon, that it’s going to be fine that this is all…

 There’s lots of things to keep me busy here!
 (Sort of!)